Ryan Goessl: Biography

 A native of Medford, Wisconsin, Goessl developed a love for music at a young age by singing in church and at school.
 After earning a bachelor of arts in Vocal Performance from Luther College, where he sang under conductor Weston Noble, he attended the University of Southern California, specializing in Vocal Arts.
 He continued his studies at the esteemed Hansei University, where he studied conducting with the conductor of the Korea National Chorus, Eui-Joong Yoon, graduating in 2015.
 His dissertation on the Lutheran Choral Tradition has been widely accepted for its modern interpretation of the modern Lutheran Choral Tradition style.

 Goessl is the resident conductor of the Camarata Music Company's "Chorale" and the auditioned "Chamber Singers", which received acclaim for their high level of artistry and conviction to the choral art, a role he assumed in 2009 when he formed the organization.
 Goessl is also the conductor of the Camarata Orchestra and Camarata Youth Choir.

+Goessl is also frequently seen on stage in solo and stage performance, both in the realm of opera/classical voice, and musical theatre as a light lyric baritone.
+He has performed throughout the United States, Northern Europe, and Asia, and is known for his emotion and artistry in performance.
+He has more than 50 roles in his repertoire, and frequently performs in concert.

 In addition to his role with Camarata Music, Goessl is sought after as a choral clinician, judge, teacher, and vocal coach.
 He is also the CEO of Korea Concert Tours, providing full-scale concert tours and performances throughout all of Eastern Asia.